South Florida continues to combat increase in water main breaks

 It’s one example of more than an estimated billion dollars in infrastructure improvements facing the city in coming years.

-"Six years they took $120 million out of our water and sewer system that should have gone to maintenance," King said.
+"Six years, they took $120 million out of our water and sewer system that should have gone to maintenance," King said.
 "They didn't borrow.
 They called it a return on their investment.
-They took it."
+You know, they took it."

 Neighbors like King said the city's practice of taking from the city-owned water and sewer utility to spend on other city projects should have stopped a long time ago.

-"What you're referring to is called return on investment and it is a standard practice that when you have a utility that's owned by a city," Assistant Director of Public Works Sustainability Dr. Nancy Gassman explained.
+"What you're referring to is called return on investment, and it is a standard practice," Assistant Director of Public Works Sustainability Dr. Nancy Gassman explained.

 She said the city has reduced the amount it takes each year for other city projects.

-When asked about the diversion of water and sewer funds, Dr. Gassman offered a measured approach.
+When asked about the diversion of water and sewer funds, Gassman offered a measured approach.

-"We have to stage and phase the work we're doing in infrastructure so we don't end up completely disrupting everything in the community," Gassman said.
+"We have to stage and phase the work that we're doing in infrastructure so that we don't end up completely disrupting everything in the community," Gassman said.

-"The nation as a whole, aging infrastructure is a national problem," Jennifer Messemer-Skold, spokesperson for Miami-Dade Water & Sewer Department, said.
+"The nation, as a whole, aging infrastructure is a national problem," Jennifer Messemer-Skold, spokeswoman for the Miami-Dade Water & Sewer Department, said.

 The county is now in year seven of its own multi-year, multi-billion dollar capital improvement program.